freqtrade/freqtrade/docs/strategy-customization.md

 Please note that the same buy/sell signals may work well with one timeframe, but not with the others.

 This setting is accessible within the strategy methods as the `self.timeframe` attribute.

+### Can short

+To use short signals in futures markets, you will have to let us know to do so by setting `can_short=True`.
+Strategies which enable this will fail to load on spot markets.
+Disabling of this will have short signals ignored (also in futures markets).

 ### Metadata dict